 Meetings – Membership

-Membership meetings shall be held Quarterly in January, April, July and October of each calendar year in a disclosed location in South Texas.
+Membership meetings shall be held Quarterly in January, April, July and October of each calendar year.
 Meetings are in recess during the months other than those listed as our Quarterly meeting months.
 In these Bylaws the term “Members” or “membership meetings” refers to these meetings.

 Quorum – Membership